-In addition to the above limitations, Dependent does not include:

-- o The spouse or child if on active duty in the Armed Forces of any country; - o A grandchild of the Participant or the Participant's Spouse, unless either is named the legal guardian of the child.
+- Dependent Limitations.
+In addition to the above limitations, Dependent does not include: - The spouse if on active duty in the Armed Forces of any country, unless such spouse is considered a TRICARE eligible employee, as defined under 10 U.S.C. § 1086; - o A grandchild of the Participant or the Participant's Spouse, unless either is named the legal guardian of the child.